The 5 Best Earplugs for Drummers (2024)

 Apart from music events, sound engineers, producers, and musicians need to take good care of their hearing in other situations, as well.

 For instance, if you’re passing by a construction site, the level of noise might be unbearable.
 Similarly, long traffic jams can also lead to honking, revving, and other high-intensity sounds that could put your hearing at risk.

-Because of that, you should always keep a pair of earplugs with you in everyday situations.
+Because of that, you should always keep a pair of earplugs with you for everyday situations.
 I always have a set of earplugs attached in a handy case on my keyring.
 That way, you’ll be able to insulate your hearing from the outer world in case the noise becomes too intensive or threatening to your hearing.

 Many amateur musicians underestimate the loudness they’re exposed to during gigs.
 No matter if you’re a musician or just a gig-goer, think how many times you went to bed with a ringing sound in your ears after a gig.

 The situation can be just as bad in rehearsal studios, and this is exactly where you could significantly damage your hearing if you don’t protect your ears properly.
 This is also the reason why many drummers wear headphones even for live performances.

 The modern world is polluted with noise.
-Cars, construction machines, loud music in cafes and in the streets, as well as loud concerts and gigs all pose a threat to our hearing.
+Cars, construction machines, loud music in cafes and the streets, as well as loud concerts and gigs, all pose a threat to our hearing.

 We should all make an effort to protect ourselves from such loud sounds.
-If you’re a musician who makes a living through hearing, it’s essential that you always stay cautious and keep your hearing safe from any potential outside risks.
+If you’re a musician who makes a living through hearing, you must always stay cautious and keep your hearing safe from any potential outside risks.